Nazri Nasir

-Nazri Nasir (born 17 January 1971) is a Singaporean professional football manager and former footballer.
+Mohamed Nazri bin Nasir (born 17 January 1971) is a Singaporean professional football manager and former footballer.
 He was the captain of the Singapore national team from 1997 to 2003, and led the team to the 1998 AFF Championship title.
+He is the current assistant coach of J2 League club Ventforet Kofu.

 He was a defensive midfielder known for his "combative, hard-running and ferocious tackling style".

+Nazri had spent most of his time as a head coach that understand the youth development fundamental and their weakness.
+He holds an AFC Pro Diploma Coaching Certificate license.

 Club career

+Jurong Town

 Nazri began his career with Jurong Town in Singapore's FAS Premier League in 1988. where he won the President's Cup in 1988 and 1989.

+Trials at FC Nitra

-Along with Rafi Ali and Sanizal Jamil, he was sent for a two-month training stint with Czech club FC Nitra under the Goh Chok Tong Talent Scheme in 1990.
-He rejected an offer of a professional contract from FC Nitra and signed for Balestier United in 1991 on a two-year deal worth S$10,000 per year.
+Along with Rafi Ali and Sanizal Jamil, he was sent for a two-month training stint with Slovakian club FC Nitra under the Goh Chok Tong Talent Scheme in 1990.

+Balestier United

+Nazri rejected an offer of a professional contract from FC Nitra and signed for Balestier United in 1991 on a two-year deal worth S$10,000 per year.

+Singapore FA

-In February 1994, Nazri signed a two-year contract with the Singapore Lions which went on to achieve the Malaysian League and Malaysia Cup double that year.
+In February 1994, Nazri signed a two-year contract with the Singapore FA which went on to achieve the Malaysian League and Malaysia Cup double that year.
 Following the withdrawal of the team from Malaysian competitions and the upcoming Southeast Asian Games, the FAS decided to enter the Lions in the 1995 Premier League pending the formation of Singapore's S.League.
 The team went the season unbeaten as they finished winners.

+Sembawang Rangers

+Nazri played for Sembawang Rangers in the inaugural 1996 S.League season.

+SAFFC

+In 1997, Nazri signed for SAFFC the following year.
+He won the S.League in 1997 and 1998.
+After club captain Fandi Ahmad retired from football and became SAFFC head coach, Nazri became the club captain from the 2000 season onwards where he won the league title in his first season as captain.

+Tampines Rovers

-Nazri played for Sembawang Rangers in the inaugural S.League season before signing for Singapore Armed Forces the following year.
-He won the S.League in 1997, 1998 and 2000 with the club.
-In 2002, he signed for Tampines Rovers where he played as a central defender, winning the league in 2004 and 2005.
+In 2002, Nazri signed for Tampines Rovers where he played as a central defender, winning the league in 2004 and 2005 as club captain.

 Nazri retired as a player at the age of 37 in 2008.